 Although we have medications in place to treat the secondary complications and further progression of CKD, patients who do progress to end stage renal disease will find themselves dependent on dialysis in the absence of a kidney transplant.1 So, what happens to patients who officially progress to end stage renal disease and require dialysis?
 Well, the good news is there are some options.
 Patients can decide between hemodialysis (HD) or peritoneal dialysis (PD).1 HD requires several visits a week to a HD center and may cause further decline in residual renal function as compared to PD, which may be conveniently performed at home but has a higher risk of peritonitis.1

 The title of this post references Frozen because that’s exactly how dialysis works: by letting all the toxins in your body go.
-When your kidneys are damaged, they cannot filter out all the toxins in your body as well so waste products and fluid can accumulate to a fatal degree3.
-Dialysis helps prevent this accumulation by allowing toxins to essentially move from the blood to the dialysate (thereby filtering the blood and acting in place of the kidneys.1
+When your kidneys are damaged, they cannot filter out all the toxins in your body as well so waste products and fluid can accumulate to a fatal degree.3 Dialysis helps prevent this accumulation by allowing toxins to essentially move from the blood to the dialysate, thereby filtering the blood and acting in place of the kidneys.1

-- DiPiro, J. T. (2020).
-Pharmacotherapy: A pathophysiologic approach.
-New York: McGraw Hill.
+- DiPiro, Joseph T. Pharmacotherapy: A Pathophysiologic Approach.
+New York: McGraw-Hill Medical, 2020.
+Print.

-- Fattah, H., Layton, A., & Vallon, V. (2019).
-How Do Kidneys Adapt to a Deficit or Loss in Nephron Number?
-Physiology, 34(3), 189-197. doi:10.1152/physiol.00052.2018
+- Fattah H, Layton A, Vallon V. How Do Kidneys Adapt to a Deficit or Loss in Nephron Number?.
+Physiology (Bethesda).
+2019;34(3):189-197. doi:10.1152/physiol.00052.2018.